 Information Literacy (IL)

-York College Library's Information Literacy program utilizes the ACRL Information Literacy Competency Standards, with the following mission and goals:
+York College Library's Information Literacy program utilizes the ACRL Framework for Information Literacy for Higher Education, with the following mission and goals:

 - educate students in proper use, evaluation and application of print and electronic resources